On Being a Vegan

 Everything is vibration, everything is energy, I’m fond of repeating.
 All food holds a vibration, and when you eat it, that vibration is entering your body and becoming a part of you.
 When you eat foods of a high vibration, you elevate your own vibration, when you eat foods of a denser vibration, you stay dense.
 Forgive me if I’m wrong, but I thought spiritual elevation is why we are here.
 I thought we reincarnate for one simple reason – in order to experience soul growth, and the pure joy that that brings.
 Some people might tell you money and status are the point to life, but since I was that teenager, I always saw it differently.
 Money and status come and go, but the spiritual path is something real, that goes way beyond this dimension and this single lifetime, and is a way through which we connect to the cosmos and the all-one.
 This cosmos is a benign and truly beneficent being when we are moving along in harmony with it, it’s only when we lose connection that we perceive it as a harsh and unfriendly place.
 Being raw vegan elevates our vibration to a point where we experience the all-one of the cosmos, and as such it’s an intensely spiritual diet, suitable only for those who are seeking to remove ego barriers, and stand authentic and naked in front of the universe.
 To people who find it hard to sustain, I would ask, are you committed to the spiritual life?
 Do you maintain your spiritual practice?
 Because if ego is your motivating factor in life, you will need to go ahead and eat those denser animal foods in order to maintain and support your ego.

 We are all unique beings, we all have different choices to make.
 If your choice is to include animal products, then I choose to respect that as where you are and who you are in this world.
-But please extend the same respect to me, as someone who chooses to occupy a different space and honour a different vibration.
+And please extend the same respect to me, as someone who chooses to occupy a different space and honour a different vibration.

 And just so you don’t think I am a complete space cake; this is what I understand about vegan nutrition, in a nutshell: